segmentio/segment-docs/src/connections/destinations/catalog/lantern/index.md

 ### Automated Setup
 1. Log into your [Lantern dashboard](https://app.lantern.so).
-2. When prompted to add a source, click on the Segment logo.
+2. When prompted to add a source, click the Segment logo.
-3. Pick a workspace and a source.
+3. Pick a Segment workspace and source.
 4. Click "Allow".

 ### Manual Setup